Before we get started here is an audio introduction to this portion of the guide, hope you enjoy!

 At the very least upgrade your website to a VPS where you have a large chunk of a server instead of a tiny piece.

 It isn’t uncommon to find websites that use horrible practices when using images.
 In addition to compressing your images, make sure you are using the right size.
 Don’t use an image that is 3000×3000 pixels when a thumbnail size will do.
+We see this a lot in WordPress websites.
+We’ll find background images that could be tiled at 25px square, but instead are 1000px.
+Or a photograph in a small div that should be

 In addition to Tinypng there are many server side plugins that you can use to do this work for you.
 The way these plugins work is they basically serve an optimized version of he image instead of the original.